FITTING & BUYING

 Frog Bikes are all aluminium, which makes them some of the very lightest bikes on the market.

-When your child is ready for the next size bike, we have now a second bike scheme available called Leapfrog.
-If you purchased the bikes from one of our Frog store you need to take the bike back to them and discuss a trade in with them.
-If you purchased the bike direct from us, you can take it back to any Frog Frog store to participate in the scheme.
+When your child is ready for the next size bike, we have now a second bike scheme available called Pre-Loved Frogs.
+If you purchased the bikes from one of our Frog store you need to take the bike back to them and discuss a trade-in with them.
+If you purchased the bike directly from us, you can take it back to any Frog store to participate in the scheme.

 COMPLIANCE & REGULATION